AlexBoudreaux/scoring_project/README.md

-# Flutter and MongoDB Mini-Course solution | Contacts List App
+# Flutter and MongoDB Scoring Application

-This is the solution for the [mini-course](https://youtu.be/juKDXPk7kU4) on YouTube.
-This runs for Flutter Mobile and Web.

 ## Running the server